nielsthaumann/sca/README.md

   <a href=https://youtu.be/hs0TIO-8NWQ?si=rtYYkDvMJF_Oi1Sw> (Jérémie Kalfon.
 "A Computational toolbox for large scale Calcium Imaging Analysis* and behavioral analysis" </br>
   </a>
 </p>
+<br></br>
+The 'spike' potentials and the influx of Ca2+ ions are a part of the electrochemical signaling cascade that triggers post-synaptic potentials.
+The post-synaptic potentials are the main contributors to the evoked responses measured with MEG/EEG:
 <p align="left">
   <image width="563" height="482" src="https://upload.wikimedia.org/wikipedia/commons/8/8d/SimulationNeuralOscillations.png">
    </br>